Yamini2001/LeetCode-Solutions/README.md

  ## Calculate Money in LeetCode Bank
  Given n, return the total amount of money he will have in the Leetcode bank at the end of the nth day.

+ ## Simple Bank System
+ A program for a popular bank that will automate all its incoming transactions (transfer, deposit, and withdrawal).
+The bank has n accounts numbered from 1 to n.
+The initial balance of each account is stored in a 0-indexed integer array balance, with the (i + 1)th account having an initial balance of balance[i].

 ### Implementation